-Humble, childlike submission to God is a prerequisite for entering the Kingdom of Heaven.
-Jesus proclaims in Luke 9:23:
+Humble, childlike submission to God is a prerequisite for entering the kingdom of heaven.
+Jesus proclaims in Luke 9:23b:

 “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow me.”

 This is a profound command that many Christians in America have conveniently overlooked.
-Theirs is a quest to embellish self with all the materialism, fame, and pride one can possibly assemble in a lifetime — and spiritualize those actions somehow.
-This passage says just the opposite should be our focus — God’s glory and purposes, not ours.
-The former is a “what’s in it for me” theology and mindset, versus Christ’s purposes and glory.
+Theirs is a quest to embellish self with all the materialism, fame, and pride one can possibly assemble in a lifetime—and somehow spiritualize those actions.
+This passage says just the opposite should be our focus—God’s glory and purposes, not ours.
+The former is a what’s-in-it-for-me theology and mindset versus Christ’s purposes and glory.
 Luke 9:23 should be a passage for memorization and constant meditation by American Christians.

 Humility is not optional for the Christian.